Post-MVP Scaling: Architecture, Team and Roadmap Changes

 Correlate recent deployments with incident timelines to identify regressions.

-Classify root causes into infrastructure, code, configuration, or third‑party failures.
+Classify root causes into infrastructure, code, configuration, or third‑party

 Document mitigation steps and required longer‑term fixes.